A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform (avec Luisa Carrer et Pierre-Loup Beauregard) Job Market Paper

 Prix : Meilleur Papier par un Jeune Chercheur 2024 (2e prix) du Canadian Labour Economics Forum

-Couverture académique : childcarepolicy.net, Policy Impacts Library
+Couverture académique : childcarepolicy.net, Policy Impacts Library, AYEW Job Market Vlog

-Médias : New York Times, Le Devoir, Radio-Canada Ottawa, 98.5fm Montréal, 107.7fm Estrie, Zone Économie (Radio-Canada)
+Médias : New York Times, La Presse, Le Devoir, Radio-Canada Ottawa, CJAD 800 Montreal, 98.5fm Montréal, 107.7fm Estrie, Zone Économie (Radio-Canada)

 Veiling and the Economic Integration of Muslim Women in France (avec Antoine Jacquet)